 Almond Butter

 For substitutions, any creamy nut/seed butter can be used as a replacement.
-Some great options are sunflower seed butter and no-stir peanut butter (if you tolerate peanuts).
+Some great options are sunflower seed butter or cashew butter.

 Collagen